Epic systems

 - Set any required identifiers (e.g., patient IDs) consistently across steps.

 Healthcare integrations often require strict identifier and scope alignment.
-If a create/find step fails, confirm that your Epic app is
+If a create/find step fails, confirm that your Epic app is approved for the target FHIR resource type and that you’re using the correct environment endpoint.

 Test the Workflow